gristlabs/grist-help/help/index.md

 # Welcome to Grist! {: data-toc-label='' }

-Grist is a software product to organize, analyze, and share data.
+[Grist](https://www.getgrist.com) is a software product to organize, analyze, and share data.

 Grist combines the best of spreadsheets and databases.
 Even our name reflects this:
 "Grist" is made of "grid" (as of spreadsheet cells) and "list" (as of database records).
 Of course, real-world problems go beyond simple grids and lists, and Grist is at its best when data gets more complex.

+To sign up and start using Grist, visit [https://docs.getgrist.com](https://docs.getgrist.com).

 To learn Grist, we recommend starting with our How-To tutorials, or our Intro videos.